plathome/docs/doc_source/vx2/QuickStart.md

 * SSH client

 ## Preparation
-connect AC adapter and power on automatically
+Connect AC adapter and power on automatically

 ### Connection with Wireless network
 1. Connect with the following information